Diversity, Equity and Inclusion

 McBrayer has joined the 2022-2023 Midsize Mansfield Rule cohort, and will undergo an 18-month process to achieve compliance with rule.

 The McBrayer Visitorship

 In partnership with the University of Kentucky, McBrayer has created a visitorship program to support an incoming UK Law student with an immersive visiting experience.
 This individual receives assistance with arranging accommodation in Lexington and transportation to and from the office, as well as a stipend for participation in the program.
 The McBrayer Visitor spends two weeks immersed in every aspect of our law firm and government affairs office.

 The collaboration is part of the law school’s Bridging the Gap to Success initiative that aims to enhance not only diversity and inclusion in the legal profession but also opportunities for success for lawyers of color.

-The McBrayer Fellowship
+The McBrayer Fellowships

-In partnership with the University of Louisville, McBrayer offers two merit-based fellowships to first year law students who are from historically underrepresented groups, including, but not limited to, African American, Hispanic, Asian, Native American, LGBTQ+, and multiracial students.
+In partnership with the University of Louisville, McBrayer offers merit-based fellowships to first year law students who are from historically underrepresented groups, including, but not limited to, African American, Hispanic, Asian, Native American, LGBTQ+, and multiracial students.

-These students will be paired with both a Member and an Associate as mentors throughout their law education, they will take part in a two-week paid internship between their 1L and 2L years, and they will be Summer Associates upon conclusion of their 2L year.
+These students will be paired with both a Member and an Associate as mentors throughout their law education, they will take part in a paid summer internship between their 1L and 2L years, and they will be Summer Associates upon conclusion of their 2L year.
 Our hope is that these individuals will consider full-time employment with us upon graduation.